IvanLo0509/Hello-World-Github/README.md

 # Hello-World-Github
 this line is added from feature branch

-Hello, I'm Lo Hei Chun from CUHK
+Hello, I'm Lo Hei Chun

-My student Number is 1155000000
+My student number is 1155142698